Chemical Technicians: Career, Skills, Options, Outlook, Jobs, Challenges

 Chemical Technicians Courses

-To become a chemical technician, individuals typically need to have an associate degree in a related field, such as chemistry or chemical engineering technology.
+To become a chemical technician, individuals typically need an associate degree in a related field, such as chemistry or chemical engineering technology.
 These programs usually take two years to complete and include coursework in topics such as:

 • Chemistry: Coursework may cover topics such as inorganic chemistry, organic chemistry, and biochemistry.